danbev/learning-nodejs/notes/snapshot.md

 have addresses that V8 does not know about.
 The function will be a symbol that needs to be resolved when V8 deserialzes a blob.

-ExternalReferenceRegistry constructor will call all the registered external references (see ExternalReferenceRegistry for details about this).
+`ExternalReferenceRegistry` constructor will call all the registered external references (see ExternalReferenceRegistry for details about this).
 These are functions that exist in Node that need to be registered as external so that the object being serialized does not store the address to the function but instead an index into this array of external references.
-After the snapshot has been created it will be stored on disk and the snapshot blob cannot contains the function addresses as they will most probably change when loaded into another processs.
+After the snapshot has been created it will be stored on disk and the snapshot blob cannot contain the function addresses as they will most probably change when loaded into another processs.